FAIRsharing/FAIRSharing-API-Client/README.md

 # FAIRSharing-API-Client

 The JavaScript client for the FAIRSharing API.
-Works with node, webpack and native JS.
+Works with node, webpack and native JS..

 ## Usage